The Subaru BRZ sports coupe has been updated, with major changes across all areas of the car.

 Redesigned dampers improve cornering precision and reduce body roll, while cutting vibration for greater ride comfort.

 A new track mode on the drive mode selector is specifically designed for driving on race circuits, while Hill Start Assist is also fitted.
-Also track focussed is a 4.2-inch LCD information display on the instrument panel, showing a G force meter, steering angle gauge, brake force gauge, lap timer and torque/power curves.
+Also track focussed is a four-inch LCD information display on the instrument panel, showing a G force meter, steering angle gauge, brake force gauge, lap timer and torque/power curves.

 A smaller steering wheel is fitted with audio controls now included on it, while the fit and finish of the cabin has been changed to give an impression of higher quality.